unacau/kapture/README.md

 ## 🚀 Run Multiple AI Assistants Simultaneously

+Kapture supports multiple MCP clients connecting to the same server!
+You can run multiple Claude Code instances or other MCP clients, and they can all control the same browser tabs simultaneously.

+### Multiple Connections to Same Server (NEW!)
+- Multiple MCP clients can connect via WebSocket to `ws://localhost:61822/mcp`
+- All clients share access to the same browser tabs
+- Notifications are broadcast to all connected clients

+### Multiple Servers on Different Ports
-One of Kapture's powerful features is the ability to run multiple AI clients at the same time.
-Each AI assistant can control different browser tabs without interference by using separate ports.
+For isolation between AI assistants, you can also run separate servers on different ports.
+Each AI assistant can control different browser tabs without interference.
 [See the complete guide →](docs/MULTI_ASSISTANT_GUIDE.md)

 **Claude Desktop** (using default port 61822):
 ```json